 Office of Institutional Research & Assessment

 The Office of Institutional Research serves to provide the high quality of research to support department program reviews, institutional planning and decision-making through the collection and dissemination of accurate and timely data, reports and analysis.
 The office is committed to providing support and expertise for the evaluation and assessment activities throughout the university.
 The office is also responsible for ensuring the timely submission and accuracy of reports to external agencies including, but not limited to, the Integrated Postsecondary Education Data System (IPEDS), US News, the Texas Higher Education Coordinating Board, Legislative Budget Board and The Texas A&M University System.

 Office of Global Engagement

 Cousins Hall 111

-The Office of International Studies and Programs (OISP) works toward the internationalization of all aspects of Texas A&M University-Kingsville by involving students and faculty in international studies and research.
-OISP consists of four interrelated areas:
+The Office of Global Engagement (OGE) works toward the internationalization of all aspects of Texas A&M University-Kingsville by involving students and faculty in international studies and research.
+OGE consists of four interrelated areas:

 - Study Abroad Programs and International Internships;